 It won't be easy — they will face stiff competition from the Seattle Seahawks in the NFC West — but the 49ers have every right to enter the 2013 season as the favorites to win not only the NFC West, but the entire NFC and could very well open up Levi's Stadium by unveiling a Super Bowl XLVIII champions banner.

 Is the roster better, worse or about the same?: The 49ers lost a few key contributors on both sides of the ball this offseason.
 Safety Dashon Goldson, defensive linemen Isaac Sopoaga and Ricky Jean-Francois, wide receiver/return specialist Ted Ginn and tight end Delanie Walker all moved on in free agency.
 Alex Smith was traded to the Chiefs.
-But overall, the roster is about the same.
+However, overall, the roster is about the same.
 The 49ers improved their receiving corps by trading a late-round pick for Anquan Boldin, used the draft to replace Godson (with Eric Reid) and Walker (with Vance McDonald).
 There are a few injury concerns — Crabtree, cornerback Chris Culliver — but the 49ers still have one of the most talented rosters in the NFL.

 Best offseason acquisition: Anquan Boldin.
 The 32-year-old's $6 million base salary was too steep for the Baltimore Ravens, but is worth it to the 49ers, largely because of his ability to produce in the big games.
 Boldin caught 22 passes for 380 yards and four touchdowns in four playoff games for the Ravens last season and has 52 receptions for 806 yards and seven touchdowns in 11 career playoff games.
 Boldin's role will change with Crabtree out with a torn Achilles.
 Instead of being the No. 2 option, Boldin should be Kaepernick's top target in the passing game.